 The Board believes that the Company can enhance its corporate governance and transparency by adhering to strict corporate governance practices in the interest of the shareholders of the Company.
 Since 18 July 2013, the provisions of the Corporate Governance Code ("Code") set out in Appendix 14 of the Listing Rules have been adopted as the Company's corporate governance standards, which coupled with, the experience and circumstances of the Company, help to establish a favorable corporate governance structure of the Group.
-For the period from 1 January 2019 to 31 December 2019, the Company has complied with the code provisions set out in the Code throughout and adopted the recommended best practice as set out in the Code, except for code provision A.4.2.

-Code provision A.4.2 provides that every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.
-The Company's articles of association also stipulate that the directors and supervisors elected at general meeting shall be for a term of three years.
-As approved by the Company's shareholders at the 2014 first extraordinary general meeting held on 14 November 2014, the term of the fourth session of Board and the fourth session of the Supervisory Committee of the Company expired on 14 November 2017.
-As the nomination of candidates for Directors and supervisors for the new session of the Board and the Supervisory Committee of the Company has now been completed, the Company proposes to convene a general meeting as required under the Listing Rules and the articles of associations of the Company as soon as possible to complete the election of members for the new session of the Board and Supervisory Committee.
-The term of office of the Directors and supervisors of the current session has been be extended accordingly until the successful election of the Directors and supervisors of the new session of the Board and Supervisory Committee.
+For the period from 1 January 2020 to 31 December 2020, the Company has complied with the code provisions set out in the Code throughout and adopted the recommended best practice as set out in the Code, except for code provision A.4.2.
+The fifth session of Board and the fifth session of the Supervisory Committee was elected on 30 June 2020.
+Code provision A.4.2 provides that every director, including those appointed for a specific time, should be subject to retirement by rotation at least once every three years.
+The Company also stipulates that directors and supervisors elected at general meeting shall be for a term of three years.
+According to the code provisions and the articles of association of the Company, the term of office of all the members of each of the fifth session of the Board and the fifth session of the Supervisory Committee shall expire on 30 June 2023.